Ant Formicarium Hydration Guide

 - Test Tubes:

-If you place the water reservoir and wet cotton on top of a heat mat or cable, such will evaporate more water; if the front of the tube is not being heated, a gradient from cold to hot will form, this will result in condensation forming on the glass as the air inside becomes very humid and condenses on the cold glass surfaces.
+If you place the water reservoir and wet cotton on top of a heat mat or cable, such will evaporate more water.
+If the front of the tube is not heated, a gradient from cold to hot will form.
+This will result in condensation appearing on the glass as the air inside becomes humid and condenses on the cold glass surfaces.

 If you place the heating cable on the front of the tube, such will heat the air lowering the relative humidity and increasing the amount of water that escapes through the front cotton, unless the entrance is very restricted.